ncasuk/faampy/docs/recipe/recipes_03_spatial.rst

 Imports and DB connection
 -------------------------

-For the examples below to work we need to import some common modules.
+For the examples below to work we need to import some common modules and connect to the database.

 .. code-block:: python